GT-McDowell-Lab/PyCAC/docs/chapter7/example4/dislocation-obstacle.md

 ## Dislocation/obstacle interactions

 FCC Ni, [Mishin EAM potential](http://dx.doi.org/10.1103/PhysRevB.59.3393), 2197 atoms per element in the coarse-grained domain.
+The spherical obstacle, with a radius of about 1 nm, is either a void or a precipitate.
 Results using larger models were presented at the [2017 MRS Spring Meeting](https://mrsspring.zerista.com/event/member/363361).

 ### Dislocation/void interactions

-In the figure below, the atomistic domain is sliced on the $$xz$$ plane for a better visualization of the spherical void (atoms are colored by the atomic energy in the initial configuration).
+In the figure below, the atomistic domain is sliced on the $$xz$$ plane for a better visualization of the void (atoms are colored by the atomic energy in the initial configuration).
 In the Langevin dynamic simulation, an edge dislocation on the $$(\bar{1}1\bar{1})$$ plane is first created; then subject to a $$\gamma_{zy}$$ simple shear strain, it migrates toward the void and bypass it following the shearing mechanism.

 ![void](void.jpg)